 Medicines are defined as the products that are listed in the Japanese pharmacopoeia, in addition to certain other materials that, inter alia, are used for the diagnosis, treatment or prevention of disease (excluding medical devices).
-Distinguishing between medicines, quasi-medicines and foods is sometimes a practical issue that depends on the advertisement and promotion methods utilised for the relevant product, including statements of the product's virtues.
+Distinguishing between medicines, quasi-medicines and foods is sometimes a practical issue that depends on not only the ingredients of the product but also the advertisement and promotion methods utilised for the relevant product, including statements of the product's virtues.
 Medicines are further classified into ethical medicines (most of which require a prescription) and over-the-counter medicines.
-Regenerative medicine products will be categorised separately, and expeditious authorisation of such products will be the aim to meet the high expectations for innovative medicines in this category.
+Regenerative medicine products2 are categorised separately, and expeditious and conditional authorisation of such products is the aim to meet the high expectations for innovative medicines in this category.